illinois-cs418/illinois-cs418.github.io/_assignments/mp4_modified.md

               new Uint8Array([0, 0, 255, 255]));

 	// Asynchronously load an image
-	var image = new Image();
+	// If image load unsuccessful, it will be a blue surface var image = new Image();
 	image.src = filename;
 	image.addEventListener('load', function() {